-[class class_name] [type type_name] [name "domain_name"] order ordering fixed Records are returned in the order they are defined in the zone file. random Records are returned in some random order. cyclic Records are returned in a cyclic round-robin order.
-If BIND is configured with the "enable-fixed-rrset" option at compile time, then the initial ordering of the RRset will match the one specified in the zone file.
+[class class_name] [type type_name] [name "domain_name"] order ordering fixed Records are returned in the order they are defined in the zone file.
+This option is only available if BIND is configured with "enable-fixed-rrset" at compile time. random Records are returned in some random order. cyclic Records are returned in a cyclic round-robin order, rotating by one record per query.
+If BIND is configured with "enable-fixed-rrset" at compile time, then the initial ordering of the RRset will match the one specified in the zone file; otherwise the initial ordering is indeterminate. none Records are returned in whatever order they were retrieved from the database.
+This order is indeterminate, but will be consistent as long as the database is not modified.
+When no ordering is specified, this is the default.